AVSystem/scala-commons/docs/GenCodec.md

 ### Case class like types

-If, for whatever reason, your class can't be a case class, but you still want it to be serialized like a case class would be, you can make it look like a case class for the `GenCodec.materialize` macro.
+If, for whatever reason, your class can't be a case class, but you still want it to be serialized like a case class would be, you can make it look like a case class.
 In order to do this, simply provide your own implementations of `apply` and `unapply` methods in the companion object of your trait/class.
 For case classes, these methods are generated automatically by the compiler.

 ```scala
 class Person(val name: String, val birthYear: Int)